EngAhmed21/Sub-RTL-Projects/8- Shift Register using Structural Modelling/Readme.md

 ![R](https://github.com/EngAhmed21/Sub-RTL-Projects/assets/90782588/a6876fdd-4363-42d5-afaf-f469bda49d83)

 Design Specs:
-This is the design of a generic shift register
+This is the design of a generic SISO (serial input serial output) shift register
 Parameter (WIDTH) >> specifies the width of the register
 Inputs >> clk, rstn, SI
 Outputs >> SO